 30. @twolovesstudio | Rachel Korinek

-Minimalistic in composition with a nice grasp on light, Rachel is an Aussie photographer based in NYC.
+Minimalistic in composition with a nice grasp on light, Rachel is an Aussie photographer based in Vancouver.
 She holds workshops and is a wealth of (often free) information on food photography and styling.

 31. @thecuriouspear | Meg & Issy